MicrosoftEdge/WebView2Feedback/FindOnPage.md

     [availability("staging")]
     interface ICoreWebView2FindConfiguration
     {
-        // Gets or sets the find term used for the find operation.
+        /// Gets or sets the find term used for the find operation.
 Returns the find term.
         String FindTerm { get; set; };
-        // Gets or sets the direction of the find operation (forward or backward).
+        /// Gets or sets the direction of the find operation (forward or backward).
 Returns the find direction.
         CoreWebView2FindDirection FindDirection { get; set; };
-        // Determines if the find operation is case sensitive.
+        /// Determines if the find operation is case sensitive.
 Returns TRUE if the find is case sensitive, FALSE otherwise.
+        /// In text operations such as case sensitivity and word breaking, the behavior can vary by locale, which may be influenced by both the browser's UI locale and the document's language settings.
+The browser's UI locale
+        /// typically provides a default handling approach, while the document's language settings (e.g., specified using the HTML lang attribute) can override these defaults to apply locale-specific rules.
+This dual consideration
+        /// ensures that text is processed in a manner consistent with user expectations and the linguistic context of the content
         Boolean IsCaseSensitive { get; set; };
         // Determines if only whole words should be matched during the find operation.
 Returns TRUE if only whole words should be matched, FALSE otherwise.
         Boolean ShouldMatchWord { get; set; };